-- 6.3.1 The Medical Director will work in conjunction with the Safety Director concerning: - a) Acquisition and placement of emergency equipment. - Securing of medical personnel as required by the FAA waiver, i.e., physician, paramedic, or b) emergency medical technicians. - Provisions for access and exit of emergency vehicles.
+- 6.3.1 The Medical Director will work in conjunction with the Safety Director concerning: - a) Acquisition and placement of emergency equipment. - b) Securing of medical personnel as required by the airspace waiver, i.e., physician, paramedic, or emergency medical technicians. - c) Provisions for access and exit of emergency vehicles.